 Cats can be inquisitive animals that will taste anything and everything they can get their paws on.
 That said, some can also be very fussy when it comes to their diet.
 Whether you’ve got a prima donna kitty or an all-they-can-eat feline, choosing the right diet for them is important.

 At Scrumbles, we’ve spent years researching and experimenting with our cat foods to produce a nutritious, affordable and natural recipe that all kitties will love.
-Want to know more about feeding your cat?
-Follow our Instagram page for regular updates on our blogs and sneak peaks of upcoming products.
+We offer dry cat food, and four flavours of meaty pate cat food recipes; including our chicken grain free wet cat food, tuna cat food and turkey, with tummy-soothing slippery elm too.